-- 4.1.1.
-This relates to primary Feedstock supplies from Latvian forest properties before or after harvesting process. - 4.1.2.
-This relates to secondary Feedstock from Latvia after rough wood processing in form of wood residues (sawdust and woodchips).
+4.1.1.
+This relates to primary Feedstock supplies from Latvian and Lithuanian forest properties before or after harvesting process.

+4.1.2.
+This relates to secondary Feedstock from Latvia and Lithuania after rough wood processing in form of wood residues (sawdust and woodchips).

-In 2019 SBE has been introduced to Lithuanian primary and secondary feedstock supplies.
+SBE to Lithuanian primary and secondary feedstock supplies has been introduced in 2019.